bgamari/ghc-wiki-import/new-axioms/nonlinearity.md

 Plan (B) above has a better relationship with coincident overlap, but not quite a rosy one: in the event that an infinite type is needed to show the overlap, we don't have a well-defined substitution to apply to the RHS.
 It is conceivable to allow coincident overlap only when the unification algorithm produces a bona fide substitution.
-But, there may be no need for this.

-However, we can recover coincident overlap with in a branched instance: see [here](new-axioms/coincident-overlap).

 ## Concrete Proposal